ustcfd/PoseLLaVA/README.md

 ```
 ## Acknowledgments

-The project is based on
+This project is inspired by, borrows from, or builds upon the following code and repositories.
 - [lmms-finetune](https://github.com/zjysteven/lmms-finetune): a minimal codebase for finetuning large multimodal models.
 - [PoseGPT](https://github.com/yfeng95/PoseGPT): a Multi-modal LLM to understand and reason about 3D Human poses.
 - [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT): an amazing open-source project of LMM.